midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 ## Problem Statement

-Compact provides no means for a contract to reuse the functionality of another contract, other than copying the code from one contract into another.
+Compact currently provides no means for a contract to reuse the functionality of another contract, other than copying the code from one contract into another.
 Contract developers want to write contracts that depend on already-deployed contracts.